HewlettPackard/shs-docs/README.md

    make hpesc_build
    ```

-   **Troubleshooting:** If this step fails, it is likely because Docker is not installed or running.
-Ensure Docker is set up correctly.
+   **Troubleshooting:** If this step fails, it is likely because Podman is not installed or running.
+Ensure Podman is set up correctly.

 6. Perform the [direct publishing process](https://rndwiki-pro.its.hpecorp.net/display/HPCTechPubs/Direct+publish+PDFs+to+the+HPESC).